When is the Star Wars Cassian Andor series coming to Disney+?

 Whereas no title has been introduced, Luna did trace title had been chosen.

 “Do we have a title?
-Can we say the title?” he requested onstage at D23, earlier than being shut down by LucasFilm President Kathleen Kennedy, who instructed him “not yet.”
+Can we say the title?” he requested onstage at D23, earlier than being shut down by LucasFilm President Kathleen Kennedy, who advised him “not yet.”

 In different phrases, we in all probability don’t have too lengthy to attend till we discover out the title, and till then, we’ll simply use Alan Tudyk’s suggestion –K2Fast, K2Furious: A Cassian Andor story.